southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all South Carolina Traffic Violations handled the same way?

-South Carolina traffic violations and infractions, are generally handled in the same manner regardless of the offense.
-Penalties and points imposed on erring parties may differ, based on the violation, but the procedures involved in responding to a ticket and the subsequent processes may generally be the same.
-An exception would be for a DUI, as this may require a separate administrative hearing before the DMV.
+South Carolina traffic violations and infractions are generally handled in the same manner regardless of the offense.
+Although penalties and points imposed on erring parties may differ based on the violation, the procedures involved in responding to a ticket and the subsequent processes may generally be the same.
+An exception would be a DUI, as this may require a separate administrative hearing before the DMV.

 Can South Carolina Traffic Records be Sealed or Expunged?